 If you have a Utah Housing Loan, then you carry two mortgages: a first mortgage (in most cases an FHA loan) and a second mortgage that covered your down payment requirement.

-Utah Housing Loans are great loans to start with, but extremely difficult to refinance out of.
+Utah Housing Loans are ok(ish) loans to start with if you simply have no other options for the minimum down payment.
+As is, they’re extremely difficult to refinance out of.
 And there is a reason for it: Utah Housing wants you to keep paying the high interest on that first mortgage, and uses the second mortgage as a rope to tie you down.

 Here is how it works.